imacrayon/alpine-ajax/README.md

 # Alpine AJAX

-A set of AlpineJS utilities that enable forms and links to make asynchronous HTTP requests and render the response to the page.
+A set of AlpineJS directives that enable forms and links to make asynchronous HTTP requests and render the response to the page.

-These utilities empower you to create modern, dynamic, progressively enhanced, interfaces with very little JavaScript.
+These directives empower you to create modern, dynamic, progressively enhanced, interfaces with very little JavaScript.

 Here's a simple example with an explanation below: